-The dominance of high dynamics and complexity is neither good nor bad.
+The dominance of high dynamics and complexity is neither good or bad.
 It's a historical fact.
+We call the graph shown here the "Taylor Bathtub".

 The difference between the complicated and the complex

 - Complicated systems operate in standardized ways.
 Here, imprecision is diminished, non-objectivity and uncertainty are reduced as far as possible.
 Can be described through nonambiguous cause-and-effect chains Are externally controllable. - Any high-precision machine is complicated: Everything is done to avoid imprecision/to increase precision.
 A watch, for example, is calibrated to diminish mistakes, uncertainty and illusion.
 It is configured to supply objective data, certainty and a minimum of illusion. - Complex systems have presence or participation of living creatures.
 They are living systems - that's why they may change at any moment.
 Such systems are only externally observable - not controllable. - A complex systems' behavior is nonpredictable.
 Here, it's natural that there is a level of error, uncertainty and illusion that is much higher than in complicated systems.